2 arrested in Bosnia for wartime killing of 78 civilians

 The two men were apprehended in the area of Banja Luka, the main town in the Bosnian Serb-run part of the country, according to a statement.

 They are suspected of crimes against humanity over June 1992 killings in the northwestern village of Velagici.
-Bosnian Serbs executed imprisoned Bosniak civilians, who are mainly Muslims, outside the school building with automatic weapons.
+Bosnian Serbs slaughtered imprisoned Bosniak civilians, who are mainly Muslims, outside the school building with automatic weapons.

 The victims’ bodies were later driven away in trucks and dumped in a mass grave that was exhumed in 1996.